 On December 20, 1979, the New Jersey Law Journal published the following Letter to the Editor, submitted by now-retired Metuchen lawyer Henry Gurshman.
-Although the suggestions in Mr. Gurshman's letter were never adopted, their wisdom, four decades later, is still evident.
+Although the suggestions in Mr. Gurshman's letter were never adopted, their wisdom, over four decades later, is still evident.
 Behold:

 Editor, New Jersey Law Journal:

 I read with great interest the article and editorial in the issue of December 13th concerning the low pass rate on the most recent bar examination.

 Both the article and the editorial make it clear that the root of the problem is the candidates' performance on the essay question portion of the examination.
 As I see it, it is possible with minimal effort to turn weakness into strength and simultaneously raise the pass rate to unprecedented levels and guarantee full employment for the organized bar for the foreseeable future.
 The solution, which is elegant in its simplicity, does not involve changing the bar examination in any way.

 Those candidates who successfully pass both the multi-state and essay portions of the examination will be granted plenary admission, as before.
 Those candidates who pass the multi-state portion of the examination but who fail the essay portion will be granted a new type of license, which I suggest be called a Limited Scrivener's License.
 Holders of this license will be limited in their practice to the drafting of written instruments, e.g. leases, contracts, separation agreements and the like.
 A further possible refinement would be to grant those whose answers to the essay questions are totally incoherent an even more restrictive license limiting the holders thereof to the drafting of legislation.